y24jds/test-configserver/README.md

 Consider marking one of the beans as @Primary, updating the consumer to accept multiple beans, or using @Qualifier to identify the bean that should be consumed

+# The Problem:
+With debug=true on, you can get more detailed info that showed me that the problem is in the FileMonitorConfiguration class in spring-cloud-config-monitor, Spring finds 2 beans as candidates for the AbstractScmEnvironmentRepository scmRepository field.
+It doesn't know which to use.